JacobWeinbren/Political-Places/England.md

 9. Upload two layers - Deprivation & Mobility + Buildings.
 You can do this by right clicking the layers on the left toolbar and selecting sharing web layer (vector tile).
 Remember to select WSG84 Projection

-10. The resulting map should look similar to the following.
+10. You will likely need to run some basic analysis.
+You can use ```scripts/analysis.py``` for this.
+The resulting map should look similar to the following.

 ![Map of MK Constituencies on ArcGIS](result.png?raw=true "Map of MK Constituencies on ArcGIS")